gvwilson/sensibleadventures/shapers/shapers.md

 ### Healing

-Someone who is knocked unconscious can try to regain consciousness by winning a challenge roll with no bonuses.
+Someone who is unconscious can try to regain consciousness by winning a challenge roll with no bonuses.
 It's up to the Director to decide how often they get to do this.

 > *While Gertrude is going through Alouenne's gear to see if she has anything worth stealing, Alouenne's player rolls three dice and gets 13, which is enough for her to regain consciousness.
 Quietly, she reaches for her dagger…*